danielopisani/SODA-Dataset/README.md

 #### [SODA_Dataset_Split_Altitudes_COCO.zip](https://drive.google.com/file/d/1FDHPxeEkI9II6IQKppnsVVXPg_wa0pHP/view?usp=drive_link)
 * Description: The 829 images are grouped into their respective altitude directory.
 * Recommended usage: Test and validation using images captured from different altitudes.
+* Preprocessing: No image pre-processing steps were applied to the images.
+* Augmentation: No image augmentation steps were applied to the images.

 #### [SODA_Dataset_COCO.zip](https://drive.google.com/file/d/1NBoaCBWChLasjTb1LVHwj-w_A_9jfG5F/view?usp=drive_link)
-* Descritpion: The 829 images are merged into one directory.
+* Description: The 829 images are merged into one directory.
 * Recommended uage: Training a small object detector using images captured at different altitudes.
+* Preprocessing: No image pre-processing steps were applied to the images.
+* Augmentation: No image augmentation steps were applied to the images.

 ## Access the SODA Dataset from Roboflow
 The SODA dataset is also hosted on Roboflow for public access.
 The SODA Data respository on Roboflow can be accessed from [here](https://universe.roboflow.com/danielpisani/).